MemeChuen/ChuenBank/README.md

 - To deposit: Use the `/deposit` command and enter the amount to deposit.
 - To withdraw: Use the `/withdraw` command and enter the amount to withdraw.
 - To view transaction history: Use the `/transactions` command.
+- To change your password: Use the `/changepassword` command and change your password.
+- To check your account's info: Use the `/account statements` command.
 ## Screenshots

 ### Login